agonzaga/EC500/README.md

 <b>TESTS - LOCAL HOMEPAGE </b>

 Download and save all files in one folder.
-Run app.py in order to initialize the local host at localhost:5000.
+Run app.py in order to initialize the local host at <b>localhost:5000.</b>

 Follow directions in the home page to run and view test results.
-For example, go to localhost:5000/output to see the output of the module and localhost:5000/test1 to see the output of test 1.
+For example, go to <b>localhost:5000/output </b>to see the output of the module and <b>localhost:5000/test1 </b> to see the output of test 1.